It’s that time again.

 To recast the paragraph, you must throw it back into the aether.

 Delete it.
 Or, if you can’t delete it, find a way to keep yourself from seeing it.
 It is an obstruction.
-And if you have to cut/paste it into its own file, or push it down a few pages using the “Enter” key,
+And if you have to cut/paste it into its own file, or push it down a few pages using the “Enter” key, then so be it.